egberts/egberts.github.io-src/content/articles/vim-syntax-generator.md

 \     export monitor table rule
 \     ip ip6 inet netdev bridge arp
 ```
-We could call it a night and be done with the creation of
+One could call it a night and be done with the creation of
 this Vim syntax for `nftables`.
 But, there's more... like 1400 more
 of these states in the `nftables` LR-parser state machine.
 Plus
 I like RED highlighting for any errors of typing.